 - In cases of intentional failure to file – $570 per form

-How to make corrections to 1096 tax form?
+How to make corrections to tax form 1096?

-If the mistake was made on Form 1096 itself, you should submit a new form – with a letter explaining that the error occurred only on 1096 and not on the information returns – and include all the original documents, marked as a “Copy,” with it.
+If the mistake was made on form 1096 itself, you should submit a new form – with a letter explaining that the error occurred only on 1096 and not on the information returns – and include all the original documents, marked as a “Copy”.

-Why outsourcing payroll is the answer to your tax pains
+Why a payroll & payments solution is the answer to your tax pains

-The intricacies of tax filing are part of a challenge every international company is facing: the ongoing compliance challenge.
-Failure to comply with ever-changing local laws and regulations has become a massive problem for global businesses, leading to costly penalties and exposing them to potential litigation.
+The intricacies of tax filing are part of a challenge every international company faces: the ongoing compliance challenge.
+Failure to comply with ever-changing local laws and regulations has become a real issue for global businesses, leading to costly penalties and exposing them to potential litigation.

 Schedule a demo today.